benjaminxscott/highnoon/README.md

 A card-game knife-fight with two players and one winner

-> “Shall there be truth between us, as two men?
-Not as friends, but as enemies and equals?” ― Stephen King, The Gunslinger
+> “Shall there be truth between us?
+> Not as friends, but as enemies and equals?” ― Stephen King, The Gunslinger

 ## Build instructions
+1. Install the google-python sdk with `sudo pip install appengine`
 1. Create a new application in [app-engine](https://console.cloud.google.com)
 1. Set `application` in app.yaml to the app ID you have registered
 1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's